Turborepo

 Building our package before our app

 Before we can run turbo run build, there's one thing we need to consider.
 We've just added a task dependency into our monorepo.
-The build of packages/math-helpers needs to run before the build of apps/web.
+The build of packages/math needs to run before the build of apps/web.

 Fortunately, we can use dependsOn to easily configure this.